bobleesj/learn-swift-with-bob/course/object-oriented-swift/singleton-pattern.md

 ## Conclusion
 You've learned the definition of `Singleton`.
 Again, think of me.
 There is only one Bob the Developer.

 Often developers avoid the singleton pattern at all cost.
 It exists everywhere, and when you have a number of them, it becomes difficult to track.
 So, I'd recommend not to overuse the pattern.
 If you wish to know how to work with `UIApplication`, `UserDefault`, and `NSNotification` along with `Protocols`, you may sign up for the upcoming course and receive updates from me.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).